sethmichel/PostGres_Restore_System/Notes.md

 - go contexts
 - go recievers (when we write a type before the function name (wal_manager.go))
 - go channels
+- go build requires the package & function to be named main

 **bugs**